Uniswap/docs/docs/sdk/web3-react/overview.md

 ## Installation

 Web3-react consists of many packages, each providing different functionalities.
-The [core](https://www.npmjs.com/package/@web3-react/core) package exposes the methods used to interact with providers, the [types](https://www.npmjs.com/package/@web3-react/types) package declares useful types, while the others are installed to enable different providers.
+The [core](https://www.npmjs.com/package/@web3-react/core) package exposes the methods used to interact with web3 connectors, the [types](https://www.npmjs.com/package/@web3-react/types) package declares useful types, while the others are installed to enable interactions with different connectors.

 To interact with web3-react we recommend installing though npm: